Nutrition

 Origin and composition

-Whey is a byproduct of the cheese making process.
+Whey is a by-product of the cheese-making process.
 When milk coagulates, the liquid part collected after the curds form is called whey.

 This substance is rich in high-quality protein and essential amino acids, which are essential for various bodily functions, including muscle growth and repair.